Akira0610/EQ-ImpactMap/README.md

 ## Acknowledgements
 Thank you for checking out my FIRST project!
 Feel free to open an issue if you have any questions or suggestions.
-Feel free to open as issue if you have any suggestions or questions. my BEST friend KCL and OuO
+Feel free to open issue if you have any suggestions or questions.

+`Special thanks to my best friend KCL and OuO.`